panosc-eu/panosc/Work Packages/WP4 Data analysis services/Meetings/2020-06-review-meeting/session-wp4.md

     -   provide data analysis together with data
     -   control and execute data analysis remotely
     -   enable better reproducibility and re-usability

 -   Details are in reports
 -   Focus on demonstrations today
--   what will be demonstrate \[tidy up next sections\]
-    -   portal
+    -   data portal (slide with image)
-    -   reproducibility
+    -   Jupyter Notebook and remote Desktop as remote analysis infrastructures
+    -   Remote simulation to support experiments
-    -   link to publications
+    -   Link to publications & Reproducibility
-    -   running simulaions, how could it be useful/very expensive beamtime
-    -   interactive
+    -   sharing and linking with Expands
     -   tool provision
-        -   hdf5 integration into the web
+        -   HDF5 integration into the web
         -   contribute to generic tools
--   sharing and linking with Expands

 -   Summary: how does this help science today and in the future?
     -   facilities make it easier for users
     -   allows other scientists to take the work further
     -   how does this link with EOSC
-    -   highlight shortcomings
+    -   highlight shortcomings and challenges
         -   different scientific domains have different challenges
+        -   data access
+        -   central EOSC hosted portal
-        -   ?
+            - architecture?

 Context for each demo
 ---------------------